 Intensive Outpatient Programs (IOP)

-Indeed, the ultimate goal of these programs is to teach support mechanisms that help to manage relapse and that provide a smooth transition back into normal life.
+Indeed, the ultimate goal of these programs is to teach support mechanisms that help manage relapse and provide a smooth transition into everyday life.
 Overall, patients attend treatments at least three days each week.

 Outpatient Treatment Programs (OP)

-Similar to IOPs, outpatient programs do not require people to reside in a facility during treatment.
+Like IOPs, outpatient programs do not require people to reside in a facility during treatment.
 However, individuals are required to attend therapy one or two days a week for shorter periods.

-The Illinois Recovery Difference: Our Treatment Philosophy
+The Illinois Recovery Center Difference: Our Treatment Philosophy

-At Illinois Recovery, we understand that no two cases of drug misuse are the same.
-We provide treatments that target individual needs in a safe and comfortable environment.
-We understand that our patients work hard to improve their lives.
+At Illinois Recovery Center, we understand that no two cases of drug misuse are the same.
+We provide treatments that target individual needs in a safe and comfortable environment—knowing that our patients work hard to improve their lives.